DesktopECHO/kWSL/README.md

 ## Quirks / Limitations / Additional Info:

+- H.264 Enabled in XRDP
+- Kwin desktop composition is enabled by default
 - When you log out out of a KDE session the WSL instance is restarted.
 This is the equivilent to having a freshly-booted desktop environment at every login, but the 'reboot' process only takes about 5 seconds.
 - kWSL should work fine with an X Server instead of xRDP but this has not been thoroughly tested.
 The file ```/etc/profile.d/kWSL.sh``` contains WSL-centric environment variables that may need adjustment such as LIBGL_ALWAYS_INDIRECT.
 - Plasma-discover doesn't work in Server 2019 / Win 10 v.1809 -- The installer will remove it if you're running an affected OS.
 - WSL1 Doesn't work with PolicyKit.
-Enabled kdesu for apps needing elevated rights (plasma-discover, ksystemlog, muon, root console.)
+Enabled kdesu/gksu for apps needing elevated rights (plasma-discover, ksystemlog, muon, root console.)
-- KDE Lockscreen is disabled (due to policykit)
+- KDE Lockscreen is not implemented (due to policykit)
 - Patched KDE Activity Manager to disable WAL in sqlite3.
 - Mozilla Seamonkey is included as a stable/maintained browser.
 - QtWebEngine (Chromium-based) browsers like Falkon and Konqueror now work.
 (July/21)
 - Installed image consumes approximately 3 GB of disk space.
 - Apt-fast added to improve download speed and reliability.
 - Default installation uses the Breeze theme and Windows fonts (Segoe UI / Cascadia Code)
-- Compositor replaced with Picom for better RDP performance and includes the [Klassy](https://www.reddit.com/r/kde/comments/wju5g9/klassy_v40_window_decoration_application_style/) window decoration / application style plugin
+- Includes the [Klassy](https://www.reddit.com/r/kde/comments/wju5g9/klassy_v40_window_decoration_application_style/) window decoration / application style plugin
 - This is a basic installation of KDE to save bandwidth.
 If you want the **complete** KDE Desktop environment (+3GB Disk) run ```sudo pkcon -y install neon-all```

 ![image](https://user-images.githubusercontent.com/33142753/100148485-33cb2480-2e73-11eb-932b-54e34b445575.png)